 The Sydney Memory and Ageing Study (MAS) is excited to announce the completion of our 10-year follow-up interviews.
 We have no plans of slowing down; 12-year follow-up interviews commenced in September 2018.
 As always, we are grateful to our participants for generously donating their time to MAS.
 Because of them, our team has discovered an enormous amount about all aspects of ageing, including memory and cognition, physical health, genetics, brain structure, and mortality.
 Our 7th wave of data collection makes MAS one of Australia’s largest and longest running studies of ageing and cognition.

-MAS is also pleased to introduce two new staff members: Dr Katya Numbers and Ashleigh Wesseling.
+MAS is also pleased to introduce a new staff member: Dr Katya Numbers.

 Dr Katya Numbers has a PhD in Cognitive Science from Macquarie University and a Master of Science in Psychology from Montana State University.
 She has worked extensively with older populations from longitudinal studies of ageing and dementia across Australia and the US.
 Katya’s research focuses on peoples’ subjective beliefs about memory and age and whether these beliefs predict and/or influence actual memory performance over time.